iltuoconsulenteit/DocCropper/UPDATES.md

 # Updates

+## 2025-08-17
+- Added an "Apply & Add" option after cropping in camera mode to quickly capture another photo.

 ## 2025-08-16
 - Removed the `multiple` attribute from the hidden camera input so cropped photos from mobile devices import correctly.